AuraProgramming/AuraGuardData/README.md

 Extract the .ZIP file into C:\ and rename it to AuraGuard for AuraGuard to fully work.
 You may also have to rename the 2nd Folder to AuraGuardOS-Basic if you downloaded from releases.

+# Help me out!
+If you wan't to help me out, create a pull request and help add hashes to the database!